DivyaP1063/Emi-backend/api_docs/RECOVERY_HEAD_ASSIGNMENT_API_DOCUMENTATION.md

 4. **Pagination**: All list endpoints support pagination for large datasets
 5. **Real-time Updates**: After assignment/unassignment, fetch the lists again to see updated data
 6. **Validation**: System validates that all customers belong to the recovery head before assignment
+7. **Device Collection Tracking**: The `GET /api/recovery-head/recovery-persons-with-customers` endpoint now includes collection status to help monitor recovery progress
+8. **Task Completion**: Use `isRecoveryTaskDone` field to quickly identify which recovery persons have completed all device collections
+9. **Integration**: This API works seamlessly with the [Device Collection API](../DEVICE_COLLECTION_API_DOCUMENTATION.md) for end-to-end recovery workflow

 ---